stetro/radiopie/README.md

 The following python libraries need to be installed to run this project:

-* lcdproc - LCDproc interface
+* lcdproc - LCDproc interface and running server on localhost
-* gmusicapi - Inofficial Google Music API
+* gmusicapi - Inofficial Google Music API by [Simon Weber](https://github.com/simon-weber/Unofficial-Google-Music-API)
-* gst and pygst - gstreamer plugin
+* gst and pygst - gstreamer plugin and with components

 ## Scheme